tkachukcha/100-days-of-code/log.md

 - Game is finished now

 **Things learned**:
-- One of the way to restrict clicking second time on a button
+- One of the ways to restrict clicking button many times

 **Thoughts:**
 - Wondering what will I say looking at this code in one year from now?